mohammedasker/100-days-of-code/log.md

 **Thoughts**: Yesterday, I joined the CareerDev mentorship program and my new mentor, Steve helped him greatly.
 It didn't occured to me that I can use console log to analysis what my code is doing under the hood.
 While I have no idea how it works right now, I'm sure it make a big differences in getting better my coding skills.

+### Day 5: June 15, 2019

+**Today's Progress**: Did some more JavaScript challenges in FreeCodeCamp.

+**Thoughts**: I finally understood why I'm having trouble learning JavaScript.
+It's because I have no practical uses for it yet, unlike HTML and CSS.
+From now on, I'll just focus practice its basics features used for front-end development.

+### Day 6: June 16, 2019

+**Today's Progress**: Practicing JavaScript functions by creating dynamic paragraph

+**Thoughts**: I did a very simple task of changing the colors and font size of paragraph using JavaScript functions.
+For the first time in a while, I'm actually enjoying this.